Why Cedar is a Top Choice For Wood Used in Sauna Building

 Choosing the right type of wood when building a sauna is a critical part of the sauna buying process.
 Choose the right type of wood and you’ll thank yourself later.
 Opt for something cheaper and you might look back and wonder.
 Cedar wood, specifically Western Red Cedar, is one of the most popular wood types used when constructing a sauna.
 Despite the fact that many want to use cedar, when buying a sauna online, it’s not often that the unit you’ll get is made of Cedar.
 Why is that?

 Well, Cedar happens to be one of the most expensive types of wood a person can buy.
-Not always, but when compared to Canadien Hemlock or Nordic White Spruce, two other popular types of sauna wood, it pales in price.
+Not always, but when compared to Canadian Hemlock or Nordic White Spruce, two other popular types of sauna wood, it pales in price.
 In fact, 97% of saunas worldwide are built of something other than Cedar.

 Still, it’s one of the most common questions we get from folks looking to install a sauna in their home.